researchsoft/website/content/_index/25-join-resa.md

   - Receiving updates through our regular [newsletter](./news/)
   - Helping to raise awareness of the importance of software in research through use of [ReSA resources](./resa-resources/)
   - Connecting with other community members at our [events](./events/)
-  - [Contributing](./contact/) ideas for task forces, events or newsletter items
+  - [Contributing](./contact/) ideas for task forces, events, newsletter items, or if you have other ideas for ReSA, [let us know](./contact/).

 We look forward to welcoming you!